-All students must ensure that they have ALL vaccinations acquired and have copies ready to present to sites upon request and should check with sites WELL IN ADVANCE to determine requirements.
+All students must ensure that they have ALL vaccinations acquired and have copies ready to present to sites upon request and should check with sites 4 to 6 weeks in ADVANCE to determine requirements.
 Sites will require the following AT A MINIMUM:

+- Physical exam

+- Tdap

-- Physical exam - Tdap - Proof of positive titers for: Varicella (Chicken Pox), Measles (Rubeola), Mumps, Rubella, Hepatitis B - 2-Step PPD then yearly PPD or (Chest x-ray results if positive PPD-check with site regarding time requirements for when CXR must be performed prior to your rotation).
-Most sites will also accept the QuantiFERON Gold test in lieu of a PPD/CXR.
+- Proof of positive titers for: Varicella (Chicken Pox), Measles (Rubeola), Mumps, Rubella, Hepatitis B

+- 2-Step PPD then yearly PPD or

+- Chest x-ray results if positive PPD (check with site regarding clearance for repeat Chest x-ray if required).